Why is my circuit breaker dimming lights

 Electrical

-The answer to 'why is my circuit breaker dimming lights' is that a problem with the circuit breaker can cause the lights to dim.
-This is often a sign of an overloaded or faulty circuit breaker.
-The circuit breaker is designed to trip and cut power when it detects an electrical overload, which can cause the lights to dim temporarily before the breaker trips.
+The answer to 'why is my circuit breaker dimming lights' is that a circuit breaker that is tripping or malfunctioning can cause lights to dim.
+This is often a sign of an overloaded or short-circuited electrical circuit.
+The circuit breaker is designed to trip and cut power when it senses too much current flowing through the circuit, which can happen when too many high-wattage devices are plugged in or if there is a problem with the wiring.

 Step-by-Step Guide